xionghuichen/RLAssistant/README.md

       For example, lanuch tensorboard by `tensorboard --logdir ./example/simplest_code/log/demo_task/2022/03`.
 We can see results:
         ![img.png](resource/demo-tb-res.png)
    2. Easy_plot toolkit: The intermediate scalar variables are saved in a CSV file in `${data_root}/log/${task_name}/${index_name}/progress.csv`.
       We develop high-level APIs to load the CSV files from multiple experiments and group the lines by custom keys.
-We give an example to use easy_plot toolkit in example/plot_res.ipynb.
+We give an example to use easy_plot toolkit in https://github.com/xionghuichen/RLAssistant/blob/main/example/plot_res.ipynb and more user cases in https://github.com/xionghuichen/RLAssistant/blob/main/test/test_plot.py
       The result will be something like this:
         ![img.png](resource/demo-easy-to-plot-res.png)
    3. View data in "results" directory directly: other type of data are stored in `${data_root}/results/${task_name}/${index_name}`